 “I got more and more fed up with this and that not working.
 One day I was grizzling about this with a friend who knew something about Lancairs – well, it wasn’t too long before I was on the internet and salivating over a new shiny plane.
 I just had to decide whether it would be a Lancair Legacy or Lancair IV.”

-After 3200hours, John first flew his VH-XTZ on 23 December 2010.
+After 3200 building and finishing hours, John first flew his VH-XTZ on 23 December 2010.
 “About 2 1/2 years after I started the build, and with our marriage still truly intact and both kids still talking to me.”

 The first flight was troublesome, subsequently being told he had broken the law with a second person in the cockpit.
-“It turns out that in fact that wasn’t entirely the case – but may be a little, and indeed an article in a late 2010 ATSB Flight Safety mag publication had a CASA article around when and why 2-pilot ops in Phase 1 were allowed.”
+“It turns out that in fact that wasn’t entirely the case – and indeed an article in a late 2010 ATSB Flight Safety mag publication had a CASA article around when and why 2-pilot ops in Phase 1 were allowed.”

 John was very glad to have had an experienced safety pilot, Peter Yates with him.
 “He set the first flight plan – one circuit and land for full stop.”

-After a bumpy start to the VN-XTZ’s life, John now gets to fly it around 50 hours a year.
+After a bumpy start to the VH-XTZ’s life, John now gets to fly it around 50 hours a year.

 “The Legacy is such a wonderful aircraft and loves to work up in the flight levels where 220 – 230 kts burning around 40l/hr leaned deep LoP gives me great range making long trips a delight.”

-John’s goal (it has been on his agenda for a while) is to obtain a PIFR rating.
-“Whilst the XTZ is IFR certified, I’m not, and I feel I should be in order to get the most out of the aircraft and raise my piloting skills to another level.”
+John’s goal (it has been on his agenda for a while) was to obtain an Instrument Rating.
+“Whilst XTZ was always IFR certified, I was not.
+But finally in May 2019, I obtained my rating and can now really begin to the most out of the aircraft and raise my piloting skills to another level.”